Garjon/blog/content/post/using-caddy-with-hugo.md

 Now that a droplet is up and running, we can log in and get things running.
 This is an almost identical process to what we did locally, but, well, it's on the line.

+> This example shows me pulling down my blogs git repository.
+Clone your own one for maximum awesomeness!

     $ ssh my-droplet-server-ip
     $ git clone https://github.com/Garjon/blog.git
     $ cd blog